zijipia/Ziji-bot-discord/README.md

 - **Voice command**:
   - Voice control for music: play, pause, skip, adjust volume, and more.
   - Multi-language support: Recognizes and responds in Vietnamese.
   - Integrated AI assistant: Interact with AI assistant using voice in voice channels.
-(Coming soon)

 ## Installation